 This implies a simple relationship between the MELT and value of the currency that makes it easy to switch back and forth between the two:

-So, in our example, knowing that the MELT is $0.20/hr, we can easily determine the value of the currency as:
+So, in the example, knowing that the MELT is $0.20/hr, it can easily be determined that the value of the currency is:

-Or, knowing the value of the currency is 10 hrs/dollar, we can determined the MELT:
+Or, knowing the value of the currency is 10 hrs/dollar, it is easy to calculate the MELT: